MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-offline.md

 There are cases where an online connection is unavailable.

-For offline play, Xbox One is designed with the following principles in mind:
+For offline play, Xbox is designed with the following principles in mind:

 -   Most importantly, keep users playing despite connectivity issues.